MichaelTr7/Portfolio/README.md

 <br/>

-A desktop application for graphing cumulative and term GPAs (Grade Point Averages).
+A desktop application for graphing the cumulative and term GPAs (Grade Point Averages) of students.
 The project was completed using JavaScript and HTML/CSS.
 Uses the NodeJS and ElectronJS frameworks to combine front-end and back-end code.
 Save data handled using JSON files.

 <br/>